Save big (up to $1,875) on small business tools with our free membership, business.com+

 Traditional phones

-There are significant upfront costs for handsets.
+Significant upfront costs for physical handsets.

-You get multiparty conferencing and video calling at no extra cost.
+Includes multiparty conferencing and video calling at no extra cost.

-You can still use current software, including CRM tools.
+Integrates with business software, including CRM tools.

 Top softphone features to consider